galvsre/galvsre/README.md

 ## Hi, I'm Guilherme Alves!

 - I work as a FrontEnd Dev with HTML and CSS
-- I'm currently studying BackEnd with Python
+- I'm currently studying Python

 <div>
  <a href="https://github.com/galvsre">